Jahia/jexperience-google-analytics/README.md

 Google Analytics for jExperience
 =

-This project contains all the specific code in order to push data from your MF tests directly in google Analytics as events or Experiments.
+This project contains all the specific code in order to push data from your jExperience tests directly in google Analytics as events or Experiments.

 Build and deploy
 -